pentagramswheel/libra/README.md

 The `lp/io undo` commands allows a user to revert a cycle command, by saving and loading the previous cycle command, saved in text files.

-The `badwords.txt`, partially created by `nantonakos`, is referenced when finding profanity within phrases.
+The `badwords.txt` text file, partially created by `nantonakos`, is referenced when finding profanity within phrases.

 ----